MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 ## "Evaluation was canceled"

-Power Query will return the message "Evaluation was cancelled" when background analysis is disabled and the user switches between queries, or closes the Editor while a query is refreshing.
+Power Query will return the message "Evaluation was cancelled" when background analysis is disabled and the user switches between queries or closes the Query Editor while a query is in the process of refreshing.